Tikopg11/daily-chess-puzzle/index.md

 layout: home
 ---

-## Daily chess puzzle
+# Daily chess puzzle

 [Clicking on this takes you to the chess puzzle](chess.html)

-This is a site with a bunch of chess puzzles, enjoy them!
+Markdown is very handy.

+Heading Best Practices
+Markdown applications don’t agree on how to handle a missing space between the number signs (#) and the heading name.
+For compatibility, always put a space between the number signs and the heading name.

+✅  Do this	❌  Don't do this
+# Here's a Heading

+#Here's a Heading